HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

   - It sets miner's address.
 Mining reward will be sent to this account
 - miner.start(number of threads)
   - Start mining.
 You can set how many threads you will use.
 I will use 1 thread
-  - If your CPU has enoug core, you can use higher number.
+  - If your CPU has enough core, you can use higher number.
 It will faster.
 - miner.stop()
   - Stop mining